-How to get your WA cosmetologist license: Graduate of a school or apprenticeship program
+How to get your WA license: Graduate of a school or apprenticeship program

-- To get your license as a cosmetologist, barber, manicurist, esthetician, or master esthetician you must:
+- To get your license as a cosmetologist, barber, manicurist, esthetician, master esthetician, or hair design you must:

 - Be at least 17 years of age.